With ample areas to climb, play, scratch, and nap, this cat tree earns the top spot on our list of favorites.

 An impressively sturdy and entertaining cat tree at a reasonable price point considering its numerous features.

 Easy to clean.
 The durable faux fleece covering is soft and perfect for lounging.
 Multiple-level design.
 Comes at a reasonable price point.
+Can be bought in a variety of different styles.
+The ropes hold up well.

 Some consider shelving material to be on the "flimsy" side.